Types of Pricing Strategies in Marketing: A Quick Guide

 Your business can make a product or service accessible to more customers by offering it at a lower price.
-But your business cannot maximize shareholders’ value and profits without offering the product or service at a higher price.
+However, your business cannot maximize shareholders’ value and profits without offering the product or service at a higher price.
 Hence, you need to implement a tiered pricing strategy that maintains a balance between increasing demand for the product or service and maximizing the shareholders’ value or profits.
-While analyzing different types of pricing strategies, you must consider key factors like cost of production, organization’s revenue goals, prices of competing products, price elasticity, brand positioning, and prevailing economic trends.
-You can consider a wide range of pricing strategies to determine the best price for a product or service.
+While analyzing different types of pricing strategies, you must consider key factors like cost of production, the organization’s revenue goals, prices of competing products, price elasticity, brand positioning, and prevailing economic trends.
+You can consider various types of pricing strategies to determine the best price for a product or service.

-But you must remember that each pricing model focuses on a specific aspect like production cost or competition.
+But you must remember that the pricing strategies in marketing focus on a specific aspect like production cost or competition.
 Your pricing strategy must combine multiple types of pricing strategies to set a price that increases both sales revenue and profit without impacting the demand for your product or services.
 That is why; you must consider and evaluate some of the widely used pricing strategies.

-14 Types of Pricing Strategies You Must Consider to Set the Best Price for a Product or Service
+14 Types of Pricing Strategies in Marketing You Must Consider to Set the Best Price for a Product or Service

 1) Competition-Based Pricing